chadwcarlson/metabase/README.md

     For each cluster/environment there will always be exactly one Router container, which is a single nginx process.
 It's configuration file [**`.platform/routes.yaml`**](.platform/routes.yaml) defines how incoming requests map the the appropriate Application container, while providing basic caching of responses if so configured.
 The Router Container has no persistent storage.

+    For this Metabase template, two routes have been defined.
+One `upstream` route directs requests directly to the Metabase application container at the `www` subdomain, which defined by the `upstream` value `"app:http"`.
+Notice that the application container name `app` is matched in the `name` attribute in [`.platform.app.yaml`](.platform.app.yaml).
+There is also a `redirect` route configured, which automatically redirects all request to the `www` subdomain upstream route.

+    A `{default}` placeholder is included on both defined routes.
+This placeholder will be replaced with the production domain name configured for your project's production branch, and will be substituted with a unique generated domain for each of your development environments based on the region, project ID, and branch name.

 - [**Service** containers](https://docs.platform.sh/configuration/services.html):

     Each virtual cluster can have zero or more Service containers, but the file which configures them [**`.platform/services.yaml`**](.platform/services.yaml) is still required in your repository.
 Each top level key in that file will correspond to a separate Service container, with the kind of service determined by its `type`.

+    For Metabase's primary database, a single PostgreSQL service container has been added, identifiable by the service name `db`.
+Notice that in order for the application container to be granted access to this service it's necessary that a [**relationship**](https://docs.platform.sh/configuration/app/relationships.html) is defined in [`.platform.app.yaml`](.platform.app.yaml).

+    ```yaml
+    # .platform.app.yaml

+    relationships:
+        database: "db:postgresql"
+    ```

+    With this relationship defined, the database will now be made accessible to the application on the internal network at `database.internal`.

 - [**Application** containers](https://docs.platform.sh/configuration/app.html) | [**`.platform.app.yaml`**](.platform.app.yaml):

 #### Builds and deploys